MoreloNetwork/Morelo-GUI/README.md

 ### About The Project

-Standard Morelo wallet application is console-based application, and this is reason why it's sometimes hard to operate on her.
-So I created this easy to use, user friendly and nice looking GUI wallet for Morelo.
+Standard Morelo wallet application is console-based application, and this is reason why it's sometimes hard to use it.
+Our team created this easy to use, user friendly and nice looking GUI wallet for Morelo cryptocurrency.
+Wallet is providing basic functionallity to receieve and send your founds.
+For advanced users it's recommended to use wallet CLI instead.

-Why:
-* User friendly
+Why you should use it?
+* Is user friendly.
+Everyone can setup wallet in secs!
-* Easy to setup and use
+* Easy to setup, just download the binary and launch It.
-* Nice looking
+* Nice looking UI is porn for your eyes.
+* Provide basic functionallit, which is enough for most users.

 Of course that wallet doesn't giving you full control of Morelo wallet, but giving you enough features for basic usage.
 If you have any suggestions you can pull a request and i will review that.